 It’s no fun to feel left out!
 That’s why I’ve created this gluten free St Patrick's Day dessert recipe that’s not only fun to eat, but fun to make, too.

-Why gluten free St. Patrick’s Day Pot of Gold Filled Cupcakes?
+Why gluten free filled cupcakes for St. Patrick’s Day?

 We all know the story about the pot of gold at the end of the rainbow, right?
 In Irish folklore, fairies put a pot of gold at the end of each rainbow with leprechauns guarding it.